menzin/About_jQuery/Chapter7.md

 That said, load() is usually used for straightforward applications.
 We will see these optional parameters used for extensively in `.getJSON()` and `.ajax()`

+### Owning It

+Instead of using and accordion in the Table of Contents for http://web.simmons.edu/~menzin/CS321/CS321_TOC.html we could have shown just the Units, and made them clickable, to bring in the chapter headings.

+Modify that page so that the first three Units are clickable (and create the appropriate html file for the chapters you will load.)